iTwin/reality-capture/typescript/README.md

 # Introduction

-Copyright © Bentley Systems, Incorporated.
-All rights reserved.
-See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.

 This is a simple node based console and browser apps that illustrate usage of the RealityData API.

 ## Table of contents